CentreForDigitalHumanities/edpop-explorer/README.md

 (On Windows it may be that the `edpopx` command does not become available on the path.
 In that case you can also run it using the command `python -m edpop_explorer`.)

+EDPOP Explorer comes with a number of pre-installed readers.
+Most of these readers connect to external APIs.
+Please take into account that there is always a chance that some readers are (temporarily) not available or that the public interfaces have changed.
+In the latter case, you are welcome to file an issue or create a fix.

+A limited number of pre-installed readers do not work with external APIs but with pre-downloaded databases.
+Where possible, these databases are automatically downloaded the first time.
+In case of the USTC reader, an automatic download is not provided but the database file may be obtained from the project team.
+If this database is not available, an exception will be given with an indication as to where to put the database file.

 ## Basic usage